bentoml/BentoML/docs/source/concepts/service.rst

 all API requests to the global instance; otherwise, BentoML will create multiple instances of runners based on the available system resources.
 We also let advanced users to customize the runtime configurations to fine tune the runner performance.
-To learn more, please see the :doc:`concepts/runner` guide.
+To learn more, refer to the :doc:`introduction about Runner </concepts/runner>` documentation.

 Debugging Runners
 ^^^^^^^^^^^^^^^^^